pouya-codes/singularity_auto_annotate/README.md

   --generate_annotation
                         Whether or not save annotation for slide If yes, it will be stored at a folder called Annotation in HD5 folder.
 Also a folder called Thubmnails will be created in Annotation that shows the annotation on thumbnails.
 Only works for Tumor.
                          (default: False)

+  --skip_area SKIP_AREA
+                        If this flag is set, when the final annotation is created, polygons (areas) with less than area of determined will be skipped. note that smallest area is patch_size*patch_size.
+                         (default: None)

   --patch_location PATCH_LOCATION
                         Path to root directory to extract patches into.